Your Guide to 3 Big Cities

 New York City, sometimes referred to as “the city that never sleeps,” provides endless food options, top-notch shopping, and breathtaking city views.

 Start your trip in Midtown, where you can discover Macy’s, one of the biggest department stores in the world, Times Square’s flashing billboards, and Broadway performances that offer cheap tickets at the TKTS booth in the well-known square.
 The Empire State Building is located nearby.
 For views from above, ride the elevator to the 86th and 102nd story viewing decks.
 Another significant department store, Bloomingdale’s, and the Rockefeller Center are located nearby.
-Explore the internationally acclaimed artworks at the Metropolitan Museum of Art, take leisurely stroll along Central Park’s shaded paths, and pay visit to the park’s zoo by venturing little further uptown.
+Explore the internationally acclaimed artworks at the Metropolitan Museum of Art, take a leisurely stroll along Central Park’s shaded paths, and pay a visit to the park’s zoo by venturing a little further uptown.

-Take day trip to Lower Manhattan’s downtown, where you can see the 9/11 Memorial, take the free Staten Island Ferry past the Statue of Liberty, peruse the boutiques and galleries in SoHo, and cross the Brooklyn Bridge to sample the fashionable dining and art scene in this hip district.
+Take a day trip to Lower Manhattan’s downtown, where you can see the 9/11 Memorial, take the free Staten Island Ferry past the Statue of Liberty, peruse the boutiques and galleries in SoHo, and cross the Brooklyn Bridge to sample the fashionable dining and art scene in this hip district.

 Philadelphia Provides Historical Instruction

-Situated approximately halfway between New York and Washington, D.C., Philadelphia offers diverse range of historical landmarks, quaint neighborhoods, and an exciting culinary scene.
+Situated approximately halfway between New York and Washington, D.C., Philadelphia offers a diverse range of historical landmarks, quaint neighborhoods, and an exciting culinary scene.

-large number of the most well-liked sites are close to the old city center.
+A large number of the most well-liked sites are close to the old city center.
 You should allot several hours to explore Independence National Historical Park.
 This is the location of the famous Liberty Bell and the site of the USA’s 1776 declaration of independence from Great Britain.
-Rittenhouse Square, an upmarket district featuring public park, and Reading Terminal Market, an indoor food emporium, are both accessible by foot.
+Rittenhouse Square, an upmarket district featuring a public park, and Reading Terminal Market, an indoor food emporium, are both accessible by foot.

-Spend few hours perusing the world-class collection at the Philadelphia Museum of Art, whose steps are well-known from the “Rocky” films.
-At the foot of the museum’s steps, stop and strike photo with the Rocky Balboa statue.
-Take stroll along Schuylkill River Park’s picturesque waterfront to return to downtown.
+Spend a few hours perusing the world-class collection at the Philadelphia Museum of Art, whose steps are well-known from the “Rocky” films.
+At the foot of the museum’s steps, stop and strike a photo with the Rocky Balboa statue.
+Take a stroll along Schuylkill River Park’s picturesque waterfront to return to downtown.

-Aside from museums and history, Philadelphia has thriving culinary industry.
+Aside from museums and history, Philadelphia has a thriving culinary industry.
 The cheesesteak sandwich, made popular by competing outdoor stands Pat’s King of Steaks and Geno’s Steaks, should not be missed.

 Monuments and Museums Abound in Washington, D.C.